abtion/guidelines/career_development/ladder.md

 -[ ] Understands kanban.
 -[ ] Can teach juniors to pair program.
 #### respectful teammate
--[ ] Communicate with PMs when goals are unattainable; Understands the difficulties that the team is going through and helps how they can.
+-[ ] Communicate with PMs when goals are unattainable.
+-[ ] Understands the difficulties that the team is going through and helps how they can.
 #### hard skills
 -[ ] Demonstrates ability to succeed in a wide range of complex situations across multiple axes: e.g. scale, uncertainty, interconnectedness.